 We believe that brewing beer is the ultimate combination of art and science.
 On one hand, the art puts consideration into making beer that appeals to all 5 senses and leaves it open to interpretation and personal preferences.
 On the other, the chemistry of the sugars, enzymes, alpha acids, minerals and countless other components must be strategically utilized to create that balance we are looking for as beer drinkers.

-Our brewery will utilize the best of both worlds to create a variety of well-balanced beers.
+We utilize the best of both worlds to create a variety of well-balanced beers.
 We know that beer is a very personal thing and that everybody has their own tastes.
-With that in mind, our philosophy is to create a wide variety of beers that appeal to all beer drinkers with a well-balance approach to our recipes.
+With that in mind, our philosophy is to create a wide variety of beers, hard seltzer and hard cider ales that appeal to all drinkers with a well-balance approach to our recipes.